-Our team aligns a client’s personal financial plan with their personal values.
+Our team of ESG investment managers aligns a client’s personal financial plan with their personal values.

 Environmental, Social and Governance (ESG) investing is a global movement promoted by organizations as large as the United Nations and as small as your neighborhood investment managers, like us.
 ESG investments used to be called socially responsible investing (SRI), but this has evolved with technology and society.
 For us, ESG investing means doing well and doing good; we don’t believe we have to give up investment performance in order to invest in alignment with our values.

 ESG (Environmental, Social and Governance) investing refers to a class of investing that is also known as “sustainable investing.”
 This is an umbrella term for investments that seek positive returns and long-term impact on society, environment and the performance of the business.

 On the one hand, we have seen our investment companies make large changes at small companies who are responsive to their shareholders.
 On the other hand, a small change at a huge company may make a very large difference—say by increasing diversity in hiring, or in reducing environmental waste.